Yontaekc/nearbyPlaces/README.md

 ### Installing

-Install all the requried node modules.
+Install all the required node modules.

 In the terminal, run npm install